ILearnScripts/EyeCompass/README.md

 Version 2021.02.05 (Introduction video: https://youtu.be/FSMlCnPB27k)

+This file is a executable file developed in Unity 3D and based on C#.
+It is only compatible to Tobii 4C and Tobii 5 on Windows system temporatily.
+The project file will be released soon.

 The EyeCompass is a gaze control drawing system enabling free-eye drawing.
 In the project folder, clicking the "PixelProject" to open the application.
 This system uses gaze point to navigate with the brush and draws basic lines on the canvas.
 Starting drawing and stopping drawing are activated by the dwell click in a customized dwell time, for example, 1 second.
 When the brush is activated, a compass interface appears on the cursor.
 Smooth curves can be drawn by gazing through the edge of the cursor and moving along.
 It is also easy to draw straight lines with the compass interface.
 The directional needle can indicate the brush direction and control the angles of drawn lines.
 Several types of the compass interfaces can be selected.
 The spiral cursor is used to compensate with eye tracking errors when drawing circle.
 The directional needle array is used to draw strainght lines in a certain direction precisely.

 The drawing commands can be Undo and Redo at the corners of the leftside.
 It can also conduct erase with Eraser.
 The brush size can be set by the Brush Size option.
 The canvas can be zoomed in or zoomed out at the corner of the rightside.
 The grid on the canvas is an assistive guideline for orienting the eyes.
 It can be closed or opened by the Grid Off or Grid On option.